 There are certain beliefs that destroy us as festering wounds after the sociopath leaves.
 If we’re misinformed about how amazing humans are, how normal we are, what a sociopath really is, and what that means, we may never, ever recover.
 Ever. — We can heal.

-Here’s what will ruin us after it’s over:
+Here’s what will take us on a detour away from healing after it’s over:

-Telling ourselves, or being told by others and believing:
+Telling ourselves, or being told by others and believing that:

 We’re codependent, weak